ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/work-with-data-using-queries-in-ballerina.md

 In the following example, the `deaths` variable becomes an aggregated variable.
 The `sum` function is used to calculate the total number of deaths.

-To define a function to get total number of deaths, add the code below to the `main.bal` file.
+Add the code below to the `main.bal` file to define a function to get the total number of deaths.

 ```ballerina
 public function getTotalNumberOfDeaths(table<CovidEntry> dataTable) returns decimal {